vijayraavi/super-k8s-Learning/containerd/Installation-Notes.md

          #
          We can use this node IP address (<InternalIP -- >) to access the pod IP address (<IP-- >)

-         Thats how we created a deployment, access our pod from outside of cluster using kubectl proxy.
+         Thats how we created a deployment, access our pod from outside the pod network using kubectl proxy.
          #